wg-osr/walkerga.github.io/class/fi_cacus.md

 <ins>Starting Skills (+5)</ins><br>
 Wrestling, and your choice of Herding, Mythology or Modeling

-For every Bodybuilder template you have, increase your wrestling skill by 1.
+You can use your **Body Oil** ability once per day for each Bodybuilder template you have.

 **A:** Body Oil, Oiled Up I<br>
 **B:** Oiled Up II, Scoundrel<br>
 **C:** Oiled Up III<br>
-**D:** Font of Shine, Spitfire<br>
+**D:** Spitfire<br>

 ## Body Oil
-Once per day, you can take 10 minutes to produce enough oil to cover one human-sized creature or object, or a 10' square flat space.
+You can take 10 minutes to produce enough oil to cover one human-sized creature or object, or a 10' square flat space.
 This oil is highly slippery, highly flammable, and dries up in 1 hour.
 If lit, it burns out in 10 minutes, inflicting 1D6 intiatial damage and 1 damage per turn until extiguished.
+You can use this ability once per day per Bodybuilder template you have.
 ## Oiled Up I
 While you are oiled up, you have advantage when you attempt to seduce or charm.
 ## Oiled Up II